Aphsai/clown/README.md

 }
 ```

+This ECS implementation was heavily inspired by: https://austinmorlan.com/posts/entity_component_system/

 ## Vulkan

 All the rendering is done using Vulkan, the boilerplate by `VkBootstrap`, obj loading through `tinyobjloader` and texture loading through `stb_image`